ab77/netflix-proxy/README.md

 4. Set the `IPv4 Endpoint` to the IP address of your server, pick a tunnel server in the US and click `Create Tunnel`.
 5. Select `Example Configurations` tab, select `Debian/Ubuntu` from the drop-down and copy the tunnel configuration.
 6. SSH to your server and add the tunnel configuration to `/etc/network/interfaces` file.
+7. Remove native IPv6 IP(s) from the public network interfaces (i.e. `eth0`)
-7. Save the file and run: `ifup he-ipv6 && apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+8. Save the file and run: `ifup he-ipv6 && apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
-8. Make sure to record the credentials for the `netflix-proxy` admin site.
+9. Make sure to record the credentials for the `netflix-proxy` admin site.
-9. Point your DNS at the server IP, then go to [this](http://ipinfo.io/) site to make sure your server IP is displayed.
+10. Point your DNS at the server IP, then go to [this](http://ipinfo.io/) site to make sure your server IP is displayed.
-10. Finally, enjoy `Netflix` and others out of region.
+11. Finally, enjoy `Netflix` and others out of region.
-11. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right (also `#netflix-proxy` on [freenode](https://webchat.freenode.net/?channels=netflix-proxy)).
+12. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right (also `#netflix-proxy` on [freenode](https://webchat.freenode.net/?channels=netflix-proxy)).

 ### Microsoft Azure (**advanced**)
 The following is based on a standard `Ubuntu` image provided by `Microsoft Azure` using `cloud-harness` automation tool I wrote a while back and assumes an empty `Microsoft Azure` subscription.
 Probably a bit more complicated than it should be, but whatever :)